mcneel/developer.rhino3d.com/_guide_topics/yak.md

 ---
-title: Yak Guides
+title: Package Manager Guides
-description: Guides to using the Yak package manager.
+description: Guides to using the Rhino package manager, mostly from a developer's perspective.
 authors: unset
 sdk: unset
 languages: # empty